swissiety/JimpleLSP/README.md

 ## Server Capabilities

-This Server is oriented towards LSP 3.15.
-The currently implemented features are focussed on improving code exploring in Jimple.
+This Server implementation was initially oriented towards LSP 3.15.
+The currently implemented features are focussed on improving code exploring in
+Jimple.
 For checked capabilities there are previews of the functionality in the linked Issue.

 ### Text Document Capabilities